-The range of industries taking increasing interest in motion control hinges includes, but isn’t limited to, these five.
+The range of industries taking increasing interest in motion control hinges includes, but isn’t limited to, these seven.
 Even if your application doesn’t fit in these categories, you might find some useful inspiration:

 Workers in commercial kitchens and outdoor cookeries appreciate the advantages of smart spring-loaded design for items such as:

 The problem with professional kitchens designed to feed a lot of people is that the fixtures and equipment are often large and heavy.
 Naturally, doors, lids, and other components are also large and heavy.

 Not only do these components require considerable effort to open and close, they also sustain damage if they swing too far or slam shut.
 Spring-loaded motion control hinges can offer the best lid lift assistance around, whether you want a coast close or a smooth opening.